Holy Name Ski and Snowboard Club

 When do the buses leave the Holy Name parking lot?

 The buses pull out between 3:40 and 3:50.
-We do not wait for missing students.
+Due to traffic on 75 and the evening lesson schedule we do not wait for missing students.

 Who is on what bus?

 For 2019 we will have 2 full motor coaches, one bus for 5th and 6th graders and one for the 7th and 8th graders.
 There will be signs in the window indicating which bus is which.
 The students will board as their name is called.

 If we fail to have the minimum number of parents for bus duty we will switch to mandatory seating in order to cut down on the challenges with students.